Travel hacking is like some sort of mystical promised land flowing with milk and honey…

 Most programs have expiry policies that kick in either due to a period of inactivity on your account or an overall hard expiry date for each point you earn.
 Having one small transaction on all of your accounts every 12 months should ensure none of your accounts are penalized for inactivity.

 Check the expiry rules on each of your programs just to be safe.
-One to watch out for is the 5 year expiry rule for AIR MILES that is coming into full effect at the start of 2017.

 5) Track Your Points & Passwords With Ease